 Nevada County's comprehensive Wraparound Treatment Teams provide services 24/7, utilize small team-based caseloads, provide field-based services, and emphasize individual and family strengths.
 The Teams focus on reducing or preventing out-of-home placement through close interagency collaboration, individualized treatment plans, and a full range of services available within the Teams.
 Wraparound services include peer and family support and advocacy services through Parent Partners and flexible funding for support in services such as housing and childcare, and employment services.
 While the primary focus of the Wraparound team is residents of Nevada County, services may be targeted towards children who are placed outside of the County.

-Wraparound providers may have bilingual and bicultural staff that work with families where available.
-Wraparound programming includes all Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services including assessment, plan development, individual therapy, collateral, individual rehabilitation/intensive homebased services (IHBS), and case management/intensive care coordination (ICC), and uses a Child and Family Team (CFT) model to ensure sustainable support for families.
+Latino Outreach: Wraparound providers may have bilingual and bicultural staff that work with families where available.
+Nevada County also has the Promotoras, who are bilingual and bicultural health educators who help with outreach and engagement to Latino families for Wraparound service providers.